History

 “CKR Industries, Inc.” changed its name to “TEPRO, INC. (Winchester, Tennessee, USA)”

 Established “Kinugawa (Thailand) Co,.
-Ltd. (Ayutthaya Province, Thailand)” (currently a consolidated subsidiary)
+Ltd. (Ayutthaya, Thailand)” (currently a consolidated subsidiary)

 The factory division was spun off into separate companies, “Kinugawa Koriyama Co., Ltd.”, “Kinugawa Oita Co., Ltd.”, “Kinugawa Anti-vibration Parts Co., Ltd.”, and “Kinugawa Brake Parts Co., Ltd.” established.